Table of Contents

 For example when you have a player start point component in a scene, the component itself doesn't do anything, it just holds some data.
 Instead, when you enter play-the-game mode, the active game state can (but is not required to) use the information from these components to spawn a player prefab.

 Similarly, most scenes have a camera component whose usage hint is set to 'Main Camera' (this may be part of the player prefab).
 This camera defines what part of the scene will be shown on screen.
 At least that's how it appears.
 In reality it is the game state that controls the camera for the main render target.
-It's simply a feature of the ezFallbackGameState, that it searches the world for an appropriate camera component and applies that to the main camera.
-If it doesn't find any such camera component, it provides simple WASD fly-camera controls.
-You can even cycle through the different camera components in a scene using Page Up and Page Down.
+It's simply a feature of the game state, that it searches the world for an appropriate camera component and applies that to the main camera.
+If it doesn't find any such camera component, it may not do anything.
+Though the ezFallbackGameState provides simple WASD fly-camera controls and lets you cycle through the different camera components in a scene using Page Up and Page Down.

 As you can see, by implementing a custom game state, you can gain control over many things that otherwise appear to be built-in.